The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 The narwhals whistle, but it is rare to hear the sound they produce compared to a beluga whale, which also whistles.

-Some of the sounds produced by the narwhals include trumpeting, squeaking sounds, and whistling.
+Some of the sounds produced by the narwhals include trumpeting, squeaking, and whistling.

-Humans use the narwhals to provide skin for commercial selling, carved vertebrae, teeth, and tusk, as well as eating their meat.
+Humans use narwhals to provide skin for commercial selling, carve vertebrae, teeth, and tusk, and eat their meat.

 In Canada, it is estimated that over 600 narwhals are killed daily.
-Canadian harvests were steady in the 1970s, and this has dropped to 300-400 per year in the late 1980s and 1990s.
+Canadian harvests were steady in the 1970s, dropping to 300-400 per year in the late 1980s and 1990s.
 The number has risen again since 1990.

-Narwhals are hard to keep in captivity and cannot be kept in large pools or any other environment except the sea.
+Narwhals are hard to keep in captivity and cannot be kept in large pools or other environments except the sea.

 The European Union established an import ban on narwhal tusks in 2004.
 This was, however, lifted in 2010.
 The United States has forbidden imports of tusks since 1972 under the Marine Mammal Protection Act.